top of page

 Revealing Jesus through Baptism

-John the Baptist's ministry ended when Jesus' ministry began.
-Jesus' earliest disciples had been students of John first (see John 1:35-36).
-Furthermore, when the apostles looked to replace Judas Iscariot after his death, they believed John's baptism was a requirement (see Acts 1:22).
-John testified, "I am the voice of one calling in the wilderness, 'Make straight the way for the Lord'" (John 1:23; cf. Isa.
+John declared, "I am the voice of one calling in the wilderness, 'Make straight the way for the Lord'" (John 1:23; cf. Isa.
 40:3).
-He was not the Messiah; John quickly dismissed this identification.
-However, John was equally swift to prepare his Jewish compatriots for the true Messiah, Jesus of Nazareth: "I baptize with water, but among you stands one you do not know.
-He is the one who comes after me, the straps of whose sandals I am not worthy to untie" (John 1:26-27).
-In other words, John was saying he was not worthy enough to be a slave to Jesus, let alone a prophet like Elijah.
-Nevertheless, this was John's most incredible testimony about the Messiah:
+He made it clear that he was not the Messiah.
+Instead, he prepared his fellow Jews for the true Messiah, Jesus of Nazareth: "I baptize with water, but among you stands one you do not know.
+He is the one who comes after me, the straps of whose sandals I am not worthy to untie" (John 1:26–27).
+By this, John admitted he was not even worthy to act as Jesus' lowest servant, much less as a prophet equal to Elijah.
+This humble confession became John's most incredible testimony about the coming Messiah:

 Look, the Lamb of God, who takes away the sin of the world!
 This is the one I meant when I said, "A man who comes after me has surpassed me because he was before me."
 I myself did not know him, but the reason I came baptizing with water was that he might be revealed to Israel.
 Then John gave this testimony: "I saw the Spirit come down from heaven as a dove and remain on him.
 And I myself did not know him, but the one who sent me to baptize with water told me, 'The man on whom you see the Spirit come down and remain is the one who will baptize with the Holy Spirit.'
 I have seen and I testify that this is God's Chosen One" (John 1:29–34).